ole-knf/A-bidirectional-GPT-approach-for-detecting-malicious-network-traffic/README.md

 # GPT-Network-IDS-Project

 ## Disclaimer
 This repository does not include the data on which the models were trained on and therefor were the base of the evaluation.
-The data in question can be found here: [Water Distribution Testbed](https://ieee-dataport.org/open-access/hardware-loop-water-distribution-testbed-wdt-dataset-cyber-physical-security-testing)
+The data in question can be found here: [Water Distribution Testbed](https://ieee-dataport.org/open-access/hardware-loop-water-distribution-testbed-wdt-dataset-cyber-physical-security-testing).

+The IDS is centered around GPT models, which are based on the project [nanoGPT](https://github.com/karpathy/nanoGPT).

 ## Getting started